 How do I apply?

 Applications can be made online, although if you are on the Channel Islands or Isle of Man you will need to visit your local branch.
 Applicants will need to provide personal details such as addresses for the past three years, date of birth and nationality, as well as information regarding their income and outgoings.

 Is the HSBC Balance Transfer Credit Card right for you?

 If you’re looking for a balance transfer deal that will give you a long runway in which to clear your debt, then the HSBC Balance Transfer Credit Card could be the right fit.
-The 25-month period gives you just over two years to clear your balance, and with a comparatively low transfer-fee of 1.5%, you won’t have to pay as much as with other cards for the privilege.
+The 29-month period gives you just over two years to clear your balance.
 If you’re not fussed about having a long time in which to pay off your debt, then there are other cards available that offer a decent 0% introductory period but are fee-free.
 Similarly, if you are looking for a card that caters for purchases as well, then there are better options available.
 But if it is solely a 0% period on balance transfers you are after, you would struggle to find a card that offers the same combination of a long interest-free period and relatively low transfer fee.